RxLaboratory/Duik/src-docs/docs/getting-started/introduction.md

 ## Should I use Duik?

-**Rigging - no matter what software you use - is a complicated subject** that requires advanced knowledge of both character animation, the software you are using to do the rigging, and, ideally a good undersanding of anatomy.
+**Rigging - no matter what software you use - is a complicated subject** that requires advanced knowledge of both character animation, the software you are using to do the rigging, and, ideally a good understanding of anatomy.

 Before using Duik to create and animate character rigs, you should master: